Grolar1337/tuoni/README.md

 # Junkie
 ### Reset password flow vulnerability scanner

 I don't plan to develop any further for now.
 If you need to add a header or cookie, edit it from the code's comments.
 Scans for all vulnerabilities in this [write-up](https://omar0x01.medium.com/hubspot-full-account-takeover-in-bug-bounty-4e2047914ab5).
 I looked at the write-ups but couldn't find anything different.
+It creates an average of 40 emails.

 You can use param miner or arjun's parameters for mass assignment vulnerabilities.
 Even if you use the --text parameter, give the parameters as below.